miso-lims/miso-lims/docs/admin/baremetal-installation-guide.md

 Download the [Flyway command line tool](https://flywaydb.org/download/community) version 5.2.4 and install it.
 Newer versions of Flyway may cause issues, and are not recommended.

-The application server needs Tomcat [9](https://tomcat.apache.org/download-90.cgi).
+The application server needs [Tomcat 10](https://tomcat.apache.org/download-10.cgi).

 Create a file called `ROOT.xml` in the following directory `$CATALINA_HOME/conf/Catalina/localhost`, creating the directory if necessary,